libplctag/libplctag/README.md

 We love contributions!
 Many users have contributed wrappers, extra functionality and bug fixes over the years.
 The library is much better for all the help that users have provided.   **We ask that your code contributions to the core library are under the same dual MPL/LGPL license.**

 Testing is difficult for us as we do not have access to all the different hardware out there.
 If you can, a great way to contribute is to test prereleases.
-These are on the _prerelease_ branch and can also be downloaded from the [releases](https://github.com/libplctag/libplctag/releases) page!
+These are on the _prerelease_ branch!
 We appreciate all the help we get from our users this way.

 The easiest way to contribute to the core library is to raise a PR on GitHub.